erwinvanhunen/PnP/Solutions/Core.TimerService/readme.md

 |Attribute|Description
 |----|----|
 |Type|Possible values: **Office365**, **AppOnly**, **NetworkCredential**.
 Specifies the type of authentication to use for authentication.
-|Username|Username to use for authentication
+|Username|Username to use for authentication, or in the case of `Type="AppOnly"` used for site enumeration if the site urls contain a wildcard.
-|Password|Plain text password to use for authentication
+|Password|Plain text password to use for authentication, or in the case of `Type="AppOnly"` used for site enumeration if the site urls contain a wildcard.
-|Domain|Domain to use in the case of `Type="NetworkCredential"`
+|Domain|Domain to use in the case of `Type="NetworkCredential"`, or in the case of `Type="AppOnly"` used for site enumeration if the site urls contain a wildcard.
-|Credential|If specified, other username and password tags will be ignored and the credentials will be retrieved from the Windows Credential Manager.
+|Credential|If specified, other username and password tags will be ignored and the credentials will be retrieved from the Windows Credential Manager, can also be used in the case of `Type="AppOnly"` and is used for site enumeration if the site urls contain a wildcard
 |AppId|Used when `Type="AppOnly"`
 |AppSecret|Used when `Type="AppOnly"`